 The Singapore Sharks Football Club was born out of a common desire of a group of homesick Aussies wanting to give their children the chance to play the great game we call "AFL" – Aussie Rules.
 The Club was established in 2007 and has seen a steady growth over the past 10 years as follows:

 2007: The Singapore Sharks Football Club was born out of a common desire of a group of homesick Aussies wanting to give their children the chance to play the great game we call "AFL" – Aussie Rules.
 In its first year, the Auskick program comprised of approximately 120 children under the guidance of former AIS teacher Liam King.

-2008: - The numbers grew to 150 and with the older children outgrowing the program, it was then decided to expand the club beyond the Auskick aged groups to include year 4 and above.
-In 2009, Damien Villarosa was lured in as head coach to lead a burgeoning Auskick program with more than 200 children taking part in it.
+2008: - The numbers grew to 150 and with the older children outgrowing the program, it was then decided to expand the club beyond the Auskick aged groups to include 4 year olds and above.

-In 2010, with 200 children registered under the program, the idea of a “Sharks Dads” team was floated and Sharks history was created with the first full AFL game against the "other" Singapore team – The Wombats – taking place on June 6.
+2010: With 200 children registered under the program, the idea of a “Sharks Dads” team was floated and Sharks history was created with the first full AFL game against the "other" Singapore team – The Wombats – taking place on June 6.
 The junior program saw the kids travel to Perth and Darwin with games at half-time during AFL matches.